 Your ZyXEL Device provides shared Internet access by connecting the DSL port to the DSL or MODEM jack on a splitter or your telephone jack.
-Computers can connect to the ZyXEL Device's LAN ports (or wirelessly).
+You can have up to five WAN services over one ADSL, VDSL or Ethernet WAN line.
+The ZyXEL Device cannot work in ADSL, VDSL and Ethernet WAN mode at the same time.